skylerto/skylerto.github.io/about.md

 I wouldn't trade my education for anything in the world as I am a student of life.

-Currently a software developer at [Indellient Inc.](http://www.indellient.com/)
+Currently a Software Developer at [Indellient Inc.](http://www.indellient.com/)

 If you're curious about me and my experiences, and what I do please checkout my [blog](/blog), or send me an email!

-  mk.
+  m.k.